MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagcontactaddressbookmultipleaddressflags-canonical-property.md

 ## Remarks

-If the flags in this property are TRUE, the provider does not include contacts without e-mail addresses.
-Only the primary e-mail address will be honored.
+If the flags in this property are TRUE, the provider does not include contacts without email addresses.
+Only the primary email address will be honored.
 This is a property on a Contact Address Book profile section.

 ## Related resources